2 Chronicles 17:9

 They taught throughout Judah, taking with them the Book of the Law of the LORD.
 They went throughout the towns of Judah and taught the people.

-They taught throughout Judah
+They taught throughout Judah,

-they went throughout all the cities of Judah
+They went throughout the towns of Judah

-and taught the people
+and taught the people.

 Persons / Places / Events